PIE vs PIH: What’s the Difference and How to Treat Them?

 Protect Your Skin from the Sun

-Sun exposure can worsen both PIE and PIH, making them darker and more persistent.
-Protecting your skin from the sun is crucial for preventing these conditions from developing or worsening after inflammation.
+Sun exposure may potentially worsen both PIE and PIH, potentially making them darker and more persistent.
+Protecting your skin from the sun may help reduce the risk of these conditions developing or worsening after inflammation.
 Use a broad-spectrum sunscreen with an SPF of 30 or higher every day, even on cloudy days.
 Reapply every two hours, especially after swimming or sweating.
 Seek shade during peak sun hours, typically between 10 a.m. and 4 p.m.
 Consider wearing protective clothing, such as wide-brimmed hats and sunglasses, for added protection.

 Avoid Picking or Squeezing